 No black resides are not harmful.
 But, it changes the food test.

-Moreover, if a pan contains black-residues for a long time, that might be unhealthy for you.
+Additionally, if a pan contains black-residues for a long time, scrubbing off during cooking & goes into your food, that might be unhealthy for you.

 How To Remove Black Residue Off From Cast Iron Skillets?